mohammadamer/da-sharepoint-agents-finder/README.md

 ## Key Features
 - **Interactive Chat experience**: The SharePoint Agents Finder declarative agent offers a seamless and interactive chat experience within the Microsoft 365 Copilot chat interface.
 - **Graph API Integration**: Utilizes the Microsoft Graph API as a Copilot plugin in a declarative agent.
 - **Querying Microsoft 365 and SharePoint content**: Querying Microsoft 365 and SharePoint content delivering structured responses in table format with links to files.
+- **SharePoint Agents Finder or SharePoint Agents doc finder**: As long as the agent utilizes the Microsoft Graph API search then it could find not only SharePoint Agents but also any document in Microsoft 365.

+## Potential Improvements
+- **Table of Responses**: Table of Responses is a potential improvement that could be improved through the instructions
+- **SharePoint Agent Link**: SharePoint Agent Link should be improved to either direct you to the agent or the link of the agent should appear in the SiteAssets library.

 ## Addition information and references